5 Tips for a Successful Job Interview

 How do you measure success in this job position?

-What are the day-to-day responsibilities for this job position?
+What are the day-to-day responsibilities for this job position (if not specified in the job posting)?

 What are some of the qualities of successful people in this position or company?